StefFrustagli/narcissism-sources/README.md

 # Narcissistic Personality Disorder: Social Resources

 Developer: Stefania Frustagli

 ## Website Overview

 The purpose of this website is to provide a centralized repository of resources from social media related to understanding narcissistic and violent behaviors.
 By incorporating reels from platforms, like Instagram and YouTube, this project aims to shed light on subtle and recurrent abuse patterns.
 My goal is to raise awareness about these patterns, empowering individuals to recognize and protect themselves from toxic influences, ultimately leading to a better quality of life.

 #### Why Narcissism awareness?

 This is a very personal project.
 I wanted to share all the material I found helpful during the years.
 I strongly believe in the importance of education.
-Narcissistic abuse, or violent behaviours, can be insidious and difficult to identify, so it's crucial to have prevention and recovery plans.
+Narcissistic abuse, or violent behaviours in general, can be insidious and difficult to identify, so it's crucial to have prevention and recovery plans.
 Through this project, I hope to facilitate discussions and provide valuable insights into narcissistic behaviors, helping individuals understand and navigate their experiences more effectively.

 View the live project [here](https://narcissism-website-8191a44972de.herokuapp.com/).

 Responsive Mockup: ![Responsive Mockup]() AGGIUNGI MOCKUP

 ## Table of Contents DA MODIFICARE

 - [Website Overview](#website-overview)
 - [Project background & User Experience](#project-background--user-experience)